gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 }
 ```

-Something to note about the code above is we've made a table with hardcoded WebGL constants.
+Something to note about the code above is we've made a table with hard coded
+WebGL constants.
 This is the first time we've done this.
-The constants won't change so this is safe to do.
+The constants won't
+change so this is safe to do.

 Now what we have the skins we can go back and add them to the nodes that referenced them.